 Over the past decade, there have been televisions broadcasts, including more than one TV series, that focused on the lives of hoarders, including people who engage in animal hoarding.
 Scenes of animal hoarding can be heart-wrenching and even gruesome.
 Like many people, you may wonder how animal hoarding habits develop in the first instance.
 While each individual who hoards animals ended up doing so for his or her own unique reasons, there is some commonality among in regard to how individuals develop animal hoarding habits.

-Animal hoarding is included under the boarder recognized mental health condition of hoarding disorder.
-There is some discussion among mental health professionals that animal hoarding should be its own, independently classified mental health disorder.
+Animal hoarding is included under the border recognized mental health condition of hoarding disorder.
+There is some discussion among mental health professionals that animal hoarding should be it’s own, independently classified mental health disorder.
 This contention is made because there are some differences between “standard” hoarding and hoarding that involves pets or other animals.

 As is oftentimes the case when it comes to the underlying reason a person engages in a certain type of troublesome activity, pinpointing an exact cause or causes of animal hoarding is challenging.
 The reality is that research into how animal hoarding habits form is really only at the beginning.
 A considerable amount of research work needs to be done in this regard and is ongoing at this time.